What Are Eating Disorders?

 Adequate nutrition, reducing excessive exercise, and stopping purging behaviors are the foundations of treatment.
 Specific forms of psychotherapy and medication are effective for many eating disorders.
 Treatment plans are often tailored to individual needs.

 Some patients may also need to be hospitalized to treat problems caused by malnutrition or to ensure they eat enough if they are very underweight.

-Our Intensive Outpatient Programs (IOPs) are designed to build skills and improve lives of individuals who struggle with significant mood problems (anxiety, depression, bipolar disorder, etc.) to decrease problematic mood-related symptoms.
+Our Intensive Outpatient Programs (IOPs) are designed to build skills and improve the lives of individuals who struggle with significant mood problems (anxiety, depression, bipolar disorder, etc.) to decrease problematic mood-related symptoms.